vinzvinci/vinzvinci/README.md

 ### I'm a College student, Tutor, and Developer!
 - 🌱 I want to improve myself and continue learning
 - 🌟 I want to encourage others and inspire them
-- ⚡ Fun fact: I love to watch movies/series/anime and listen to music
+- 💖 I love to watch movies/series/anime and listen to music

 <br />